magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 1. Go to the WORKFLOWS tab in the Vamp UI
 * Click ADD (top right)
-* Paste in the below blueprint YAML and click SAVE
+* Paste in the below workflow YAML and click SAVE

 ```
 name: hello_workflow